Understanding AWS Reserved Instances

 Sort on the State column to find active RIs, which are RIs that have not expired and are still in effect.
 If you see any active RIs that have less than 100% utilization, then you will want to make some changes to take advantage of the RI.
 You can:

 - Move On-Demand instances to new instance types: Look for instances of similar sizes and move them to the instance size of the RI.
 Be careful that you don’t move from a much smaller On-Demand instance to a larger Reserved Instance where the RI hourly cost is actually more expensive than the On-Demand cost.
-Use the Analyze page to find instances that match the datacenter and operating system of the RI, then use Cloud Management to re-launch your instance.
+Use the Instance Analyzer to find instances that match the datacenter and operating system of the RI, then use Cloud Management to re-launch your instance.

 - Ask AWS to modify the availability zone or instance type of the RI: AWS allows you to request a modification of a RI.
 You can request a change to another availability zone in the same region, or to another instance size in the same family.
 When changing the instance size, you must maintain the same footprint (e.g. change an RI for one m3.large for one for two m3.mediums).